 - The products are grown in the USA by the manufacturer

 - The products are vegan, gluten-free, non GMO and cruelty-free

 - The products have verified reviews from consumers for your reference

 - The company offers a 30-day money-back guarantee

 High Falls Hemp NY CBD

-High Falls Hemp NY products are trusted, triple lab tested, have QR codes on every product for ease in accessing the full panel lab report, provide verified reviews by independent sources, are vegan, gluten-free, no GMO’s, cruelty-free, and proudly grown in the USA on their farm in High Falls NY.
-Their array of products may satisfy many of the things you are looking for to address your needs with natural, plant-based wellness alternatives.
+High Falls Hemp NY products are trusted, triple lab tested, have QR codes on every product for ease in accessing the full panel lab report, provide verified reviews by independent sources, are vegan, gluten-free, no GMO’s, cruelty-free, and proudly grown in the USA on our farm in High Falls NY.
+Our array of CBD products may satisfy many of the things you are looking for to address your needs with natural, plant-based wellness alternatives.